Street racing and other 'hoon' offences

 Where the driver is not the registered operator of the vehicle

 In cases where the driver is not the registered operator, Transport for NSW may issue a suspension warning notice to the registered operator warning that if the same vehicle is used in a second offence, the registration of the vehicle may be suspended for 3 months.

 If a second or subsequent offence is committed, the registration of the vehicle may be suspended for 3 months.

 Note: It is not intended that vehicle owners be penalised for the driving offence committed, but rather for failing to adequately supervise use of their vehicle on repeated occasions.

 Laws provide that the cars of repeat offenders may be forfeited to the Crown.
 Usually, those vehicles are sold and the money used to recover storage and collection costs.
-The laws also allow certain forfeited vehicles to be released to Roads and Maritime for crash testing.
+The laws also allow certain forfeited vehicles to be released to Transport for NSW for crash testing.

-Roads and Maritime will use the unique tests to investigate the potential effects of certain modifications on overall crashworthiness and the wrecks of these vehicles will be displayed at education days for young drivers, or at other Roads and Maritime presentations.
+Transport for NSW will use the unique tests to investigate the potential effects of certain modifications on overall crashworthiness and the wrecks of these vehicles will be displayed at education days for young drivers, or at other Transport for NSW presentations.